absmach/magistrala-docs/docs/dev-guide.md

 As you can see from this example, every odd field represents field name while every even field represents field value.
 This is standard event format for Redis Streams.
-If you want to extract `metadata` field from this event, you'll have to read it as string first, and then you can deserialize it to some structured format.
+If you want to extract `metadata` field from this event, you'll have to read it as string first and then you can deserialize it to some structured format.

 #### Thing update event
 Whenever thing instance is updated, `things` service will generate new `update` event.